 If companies record their customer calls, then you should have a right to hear the recording.
 The technology exists today to make these recorded calls available to customers.
 Maybe there ought to be a law that requires it?

 You could have appealed your case to someone higher up at Amtrak.
-I list the names and numbers of Amtrak’s executives on my website.
+I list the names and numbers of Amtrak’s executives on my consumer advocacy website.

 Incidentally, travel insurance isn’t a bad idea.
-A good insurance policy can protect your vacation, and is always worth considering.
+A good travel insurance policy can protect your vacation, and is always worth considering.
 But you shouldn’t have to pay for something you didn’t order.
 (Here is my guide on finding the best travel insurance).

 Amtrak Vacations needed to do more than say you’d ordered travel insurance; it needed to prove it.